 There’s this magical thing that happens in the summer where we live.
 It’s called Concert in the Park, and once a week for six weeks the community puts together a concert band and the band plays onstage at a park in our neighborhood.
 Everybody who’s not in the band comes to watch and have picnics.
 And let me tell you, the picnic game is fierce.
 You have to go the night before and set out your blanket if you want a spot or it’ll all be taken up.
 People bring out their best gear — I’m talking white tablecloths on picnic tables, candles lit, the whole shebang.
 I like to keep it simple but I did want to fancy up a picnic blanket this year, mostly so we would be able to recognize it in the sea of blankets.
 So clearly a little giant embroidery was in order!

-We also stocked up on some primo picnic gear from AllModern!
+We also stocked up on some primo picnic gear!
 (Now I won’t have to feel like a schlub next to the white tablecloths.)
 Read on for the picnic blanket how-to, and details on our favorite picnicking pieces.

 - striped blanket